sy2u/IWD-OoO-Processor/mp_ooo/docs/VERILATOR.md

 the verification industry, only started having basic Verilator support earlier this year.
 There are also certain HDL constructs you write that may be flattened correctly in VCS, but not in Verilator.
 This is primarily due to Verilator being a less mature technology when compared to VCS.
-In this course we are using Verilator as a supplement to VCS for two big reasons:
+In this course we optionally offer using Verilator as a supplement to VCS due to to reasons:

-- Faster debug times when dealing with something like Coremark
+- Faster debug times when dealing with something like Coremark.
-- Faster benchmark times for long programs in the competition
+- More feasible & faster design space exploration.

 Overall Verilator is a very promising simulation tool with many big companies backing it.
 Hopefully after `mp_ooo`, you see some of the reasons why that is